Access to records under the Archives Act – Fact sheet 10

 |1998 or 1999||1987, 1988 or 1989||1 January 2020|

 Does the Archives Act apply to all records in the open access period?

-The Act applies to all records except those of the Courts, some records of the Parliament some records of governors-general (eg correspondence with the monarch) and some records held by other national collecting institutions, such as the Australian War Memorial and the National Library of Australia.
+The Act applies to all records except those of the Courts, some records of the Parliament, and some records held by other national collecting institutions, such as the Australian War Memorial and the National Library of Australia.
 You have a right of access to all other records in the open access period, including those held by government agencies.